liebki/GithubNet/README.md

 You can read the full license details of the GNU General Public License v3.0 [here](https://choosealicense.com/licenses/gpl-3.0/).

 ## Roadmap

 The roadmap for future development includes the following planned features:

-1. `GetRepositoryInfoAsync`: Implement a method to retrieve detailed information about a specific GitHub repository.
-This method will provide details such as the repository owner, description, stars, forks, programming language, and other relevant information.
+- Reduce the redundant code in the `GithubNetManager` class!

-2. `GetUserInfoAsync`: Develop a method to fetch information about a GitHub user.
+- `GetUserInfoAsync`: Develop a method to fetch information about a GitHub user.
 This method will allow users to retrieve details such as the user's name, bio, location, profile picture, number of followers, number of repositories, and other relevant information.

-3. `GetAllTopicsAsync`: Create a method to fetch all available topics from the GitHub Topics page (https://github.com/topics).
+- `GetAllTopicsAsync`: Create a method to fetch all available topics from the GitHub Topics page (https://github.com/topics).
 This method will provide a list of topics along with their corresponding URLs and other relevant information.

-4. `GetAllCollectionsAsync`: Implement a method to retrieve information about the GitHub Collections page (https://github.com/collections).
+- `GetAllCollectionsAsync`: Implement a method to retrieve information about the GitHub Collections page (https://github.com/collections).
 This method will allow users to obtain a list of collections, including their titles, descriptions, URLs, and other relevant details.

 ## Disclaimer